 Full Circus Farm grows certified organic apple, pear and asian pear trees for home gardeners, orchardists, cider makers, landscapers and nursery retailers.
 We also custom graft trees for larger orders.
 We do the grafting here on the farm, then grow the baby trees for two years until they are ready for their new home.
 Love going apple picking in the fall?
-Making apple pie and pear tarts?
 You can grow a bounty of delicious fruit right in your own backyard!
 Apple varieties include McIntosh, Esopus Spitzenburg, Northern Spy and more.
-We also grow many hard cider varieties such as Kingston Black, Golden Russet, and Ellis Bitter.
+We also grow hard cider varieties such as Kingston Black, Golden Russet, and Ellis Bitter.

 You can buy our trees directly from the farm in the spring and the fall–or through our partnership with the Hudson Valley Seed Company.
 Additionally, if you are interested in larger volumes, want to save an old family tree, or are looking for specific varieties, we offer custom grafting.
 For more information about custom grafting or to buy trees directly from the farm, please contact us: email@example.com or 518-789-0025.
 For general info check out our FAQ page.